Opposition parties question need for remote voting machines | Politics

 The poll panel had invited representatives of eight national and 57 recognised state parties for an RVM demonstration here.

-The commission has maintained that RVMs, developed by public sector undertaking Electronics Corporation of India, will be a stand alone device not connected to the internet in any way.
+The commission has maintained that RVMs, developed by the public sector undertaking Electronics Corporation of India, will be a standalone device not connected to the internet in any way.

 The initiative, if implemented, can lead to a ''social transformation'' for migrants, the EC had said last month.